Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

-The long-string asymptotic linear behaviour for Ai and LZW is shown in Fig.~\ref{fig:asymptlog} indicating how the mean and standard deviation of the ratio of the logarithms of LZW and Ai behave and correlate.
+The linear asymptotic behaviour of the long string for Ai and LZW is shown in Fig.~\ref{fig:asymptlog} indicating how the mean and standard deviation of the ratio of the logarithms of LZW and Ai behave and correlate.
+In~\cite{abrahao2024}, however, we had already proven the mathematical equivalence the authors did not address.

 Tables~\ref{tabpatterned} and~\ref{tabrandom} present the evolution of Spearman correlations for the growth of patterned and random sequences of strings, respectively.